TKomericki/Rhetos-wiki/Data-migration.md

     Code = '002', Name = 'Status A'
     ```

-3. When we run DeployPackages.exe, the data-migration scripts are executed *before* upgrading the database structure
+3. When we run Rhetos dbupdate, the data-migration scripts are executed *before* upgrading the database structure
    (i.e. before this unique index is dropped).
 This is why the data-migration script
    will result with the database error: `Cannot insert duplicate key row ...` when the new data
    is copied to the `Status` table (this error will occur at the line with DataMigrationApplyMultiple).